"Will it stop, Doctor? The Fanwank, will it stop?"

 24 fans usually try to forget about Season 6.
 Although the first four episodes were awesome, the entire plot with Jack Bauer's father Phillip and being chased by the Chinese was a mistake.
 Some take it even farther, and state 24 season one was the only canon season.

 Several fans usually ignore one of two plot points involving Tony Almeida depending on which one they hated worse (if they don't outright pretend both never happened): Either the deaths of both Tony and his wife in season 5 due to being seen as bar none the show's absolute worst case of dropping a bridge or the subsequent revelation that he was still alive and now a villain in season 7 which involved more than a few Shocking Swerves in order to justify it.

 Alternately, some fans will argue that the movie prequel Fire Walk With Me never happened and prefer to keep Laura's last days ambiguous.
 The Movie also changed Leeland from a poor soul with demonic possession to a murderous incestuous paedophile.
 This appears to be David Lynch's Take That at the Cop Out of Leeland's guilt that the series gave us.

-Some people disregard Veronica Mars' second and/or third seasons.
+Some people disregard Veronica Mars' second, and especially the third, seasons.